 There are over 80 HL7 message types, not to mention all sorts of other segments and codes for pretty much everything and anything you can think of.
 For the sake of brevity, let’s go over four of the most commonly used kinds.

-Most Common HL7 Messages and How to Use Them
+Most Common Types of HL7 Messages and How to Use Them

 Patient Administration (ADT)

-ADT is the most common HL7 message in HL7 because it covers a lot of use cases, including patient admissions, discharges, transfers as well as merging of patient data and more.
+ADT is one of the most common HL7 message types because it covers a lot of use cases, including patient admissions, discharges, transfers, merging of patient data, and more.

 ORM is a general order message that’s used to transmit information about an order, which could be anything from placing a new order, canceling an order, discontinuation, and so forth.
 Trigger events for this message deal with any changes to an order, so whenever an order is created, canceled, or modified, you’d use an ORM message.